YULEIMELBOURNE/TNC_project/README.md

 - [ ] Get a fairly good idea of what factors are driving the fungal communities vs ectomycorrhizal fungal communities.
 - [ ] Study the outcome of fungal communitites after forest burning.

+Note: All of codes are made and tested under mac and linux.

 # Data processing for raw dataset